 The last thing which employers need to know is the exception to the prohibition on commissions which is available under the rule.
 This is called the Best Interest Contract Exemption (BICE).
 Under the BICE, brokers can continue receiving the old commission-based compensations – on condition that both they and employers speak openly about their respective conflicts of interest, and reveal any hidden fees.

 Now, the BICE is a potential double-edged sword.
 On the one hand, it offers employers (and other sponsors of 401(k)) plans and opportunity to continue their existing relationships with brokers without making lots of changes.
 On the other hand, it is a potential legal problem: if employers and brokers agree to the BICE, the position can be difficult to defend if it turns out that the 401(k) products they agree upon aren’t the best options available for the employees.
 Basically, the BICE has the potential for raising questions of conflict of interest.

 The potential risk has caused some legal experts to warn employers to steer clear of BICE.
 They see it as the kind of clause which an employer can unknowingly violate without intending to, or even realizing it.
 However, other experts claim that BICE – if handled with dexterity – can provide a helpful option for both employers and brokers.
 Given that the legal opinion in BICE is split, the onus is on every employer to examine it (and seek counsel from trusted attorneys) before deciding whether or not to use it.

 The bottom line is that the DOL fiduciary rule applies to sponsors of 401(k) plans – not just brokers and RIAs.
 Therefore, every employer who sponsors such plans needs to examine the rule and adjust their contracts with brokers accordingly.
-Otherwise, the next time a broker is accused of flouting the rule, an employer may find themselves caught up in the muddle.
+Otherwise, the next time a broker is accused of flouting the rule, an employer may find themselves caught up in the middle.